 More than 3.5 million U.S. households are threatened with eviction each year, a poignant illustration of rising housing costs.
 The causes of eviction can be complex, following a synergy of poverty and low wages, rising rent costs, inflation, and drug and mental health challenges for citizens living paycheck to paycheck.
-Yet, for many individuals, an eviction can be the result of common life occurrences, such middle-income suburban renters facing an unexpected bill or work hours reduced.
+For many individuals, an eviction can be the result of common life occurrences, such as middle-income suburban renters facing an unexpected bill or work hours reduced.
 Evictions are also seasonal, often peaking in the summer.